Heat kernel estimates and their stabilities for symmetric jump processes with general mixed polynomial growths on metric measure spaces: Introduction

+To extend the heat kernel estimates from \cite[Theorem 1.2]{BKKL} and establish the corresponding stability result, we introduce the assumption that the underlying space admits a conservative diffusion process with a transition density satisfying general sub-Gaussian bounds in terms of an increasing function $F$ (as defined in Definition \ref{d:diffusion}).
+This function $F$ serves as a generalization of the walk dimension for the underlying space.
+Notably, in \cite[Theorem 1.2]{BKKL}, the term $(d(x,y)/\Phi^{-1}(t))^2$ appears in the exponential term of the off-diagonal part, where the exponent 2 represents the walk dimension of Euclidean space.

+It has been established in \cite{GT} that the general sub-Gaussian bounds for diffusion processes are equivalent to the conjunction of elliptic Harnack inequality and mean exit time estimates for the diffusion process, assuming the volume doubling property a priori.
+Examples of spaces satisfying our assumption include diffusion processes on the Sierpinski gasket and generalized Sierpinski carpets (\cite{BB, BP88}).
+Studies on stability of (sub-)Gaussian type heat kernel estimates for diffusion processes on metric measure spaces can be found in \cite{BB04, BBK06, Gr94, Mu18, Sa92}.

+Under the assumption of general sub-Gaussian bounds for the diffusion process with the function $F$, we can explicitly define the scale function using the rate function and $F$ (see \eqref{e:dPhi}).
+In Theorem \ref{t:main32}, we demonstrate that general weak scaling assumptions on the jumping kernel (rate function) are equivalent to the two-sided estimates of $p(t,x,y)$ expressed in terms of the given rate function and $F$.
+These estimates are sharp when the lower scaling index of the scale function is strictly greater than $1$ and the underlying metric space satisfies the chain condition.

-As an application of our heat kernel estimates, we also extend \cite[Theorem 5.2]{BKKL} to the result on Markov processes on general metric measure spaces.
-In particular, we show that if the walk dimension of underlying space is $\gamma>1$, then $\gamma$-th moment condition for Markov process is equivalent to the finiteness of $\limsup_{t \to \infty}d(x, X_t)(\log\log t)^{1-1/\gamma}t^{1/\gamma}$.
-See Theorem \ref{t:lil} for the full version.
+We further extend the result from \cite[Theorem 5.2]{BKKL} to encompass Markov processes on general metric measure spaces.
+In particular, we establish that if the walk dimension $\gamma$ of the underlying space is strictly greater than $1$, then the $\gamma$-th moment condition for the Markov process is equivalent to the finiteness of $\limsup_{t \to \infty}d(x, X_t)(\log\log t)^{1-1/\gamma}t^{1/\gamma}$.
+The full version of this result can be found in Theorem \ref{t:lil}.
+This extension allows us to connect the moment condition for the Markov process with the asymptotic behavior of the distance between the process and a fixed point over time, incorporating the logarithmic correction factor. \bk

 {\it Notations} : Throughout this paper, the positive constants $a$, $A$, $c_F$, $c_\mu$, $C_1$, $C_2$, $C_\mu$, $C_L$, $C_U$, $\wt C_L$, $\beta_1$, $\beta_2$, $\delta$, $\gamma_1$, $\gamma_2$, $\eta$, $d_1$, $d_2$ will remain the same, whereas $C$, $c$, and $c_0$, $a_0$, $c_1$, $a_1$, $c_2$, $a_2$, $\ldots$ represent positive constants having insignificant values that may be changed from one appearance to another.
 The constants $\alpha_1$, $\alpha_2$, $c_L$, $c_U$ remain the same until Section \ref{s:ODLE}, and redefined in Section \ref{s:main3}.
 All these constants are positive and finite.
 The labeling of the constants $c_0$, $c_1$, $c_2$, $\ldots$ begins anew in the proof of each result. $c_i=c_i(a,b,c,\ldots)$, $i=0,1,2, \dots$, denote generic constants depending on $a, b, c, \ldots$.
 The constant $\bar C$ in \eqref{e:J_psi} may not be explicitly mentioned.
 We will use ``$:=$" to denote a definition, which is read as ``is defined to be".
 We use notations $a \wedge b := \min \{ a, b\}$, $a \vee b := \max \{ a, b\}$, $\bR_+:=\{r\in \bR:r>0\}$, and $B(x,r):=\{y\in M: d(x,y)<r\}$.
 We say $f\asymp g$ if the quotient $f/g$ remains bounded between two positive constants.
 Also, let $\lceil a \rceil := \sup \{n \in \Z : n \le a \}$.